stephweb/daw-php-validator/README.md

 ### Documentation

-The documentation is in folder "_docs" of this package.
+The documentation is in folder "docs" of this package.

 The full documentation is on this Website: